After Placement of Dental Implants

 Keep physical activities to a minimum immediately following surgery.
 If you are considering exercise, throbbing or bleeding may occur.
 If this occurs, you should discontinue exercising.
 Keep in mind that you are probably not taking normal nourishment.
 This may weaken you and further limit your ability to exercise.
 Avoid excess physical activity and exercise.

 DO NOT SMOKE for at least two weeks following surgery.
 As discussed at your consultation, smoking dramatically increases the risk of implant failure.
-Dr. De Tolla can prescribe a Nicoderm patch if you feel you need it.
+Dr. De Tolla or Dr. Williams can prescribe a Nicoderm patch if you feel you need it.

 Wearing your Prosthesis or Nightguards